Should You Run Negative Splits?

 Most coaches agree that the concept of negative splits is good.
 Why?
 Because you are forced to run smart.
 To run a negative split race, you need to know what pace you can hold for the duration of the race distance.

 You need to run smart and disciplined because you have to maintain a steady pace throughout the entire first one-half of the race.
 You cannot let adrenaline allow you to run faster than you should.
 You cannot get caught up in the pace of those surrounding you along the route.

-If you accidentally go out too fast in a race, it is likely that you will expend more energy in the first part of the race which can cause you to struggle later on.
+If you accidentally go out too fast in a race, you will likely expend more energy in the first part of the race, which can cause you to struggle later on.
 In a shorter race, like a 5K, you can typically hang on.
 However, starting too fast can be dangerous in a half or full marathon.

-Using this logic, negative splits are not only good, they help you run smarter and stronger!
+Using this logic, negative splits are not only good, but they also help you run smarter and stronger!

 Tips For Running Negative Splits

 If you are racing, one thing you can do to run negative splits is to join a pace group.
 Pacers tend to have the skills to hone in at an exact pace for a long period of time.
-Once you get to the halfway point of your race, you can then pick up the pace a bit so you are increasing your pace.
+Once you get to the halfway point of your race, you can pick up the pace a bit, increasing your pace.

 You won’t find it easy to run negative splits in a race environment unless you practice it.
 Start with shorter distances.
 Focus on running each mile slightly faster than the one before.
 Once you have mastered the feel of this, think about trying a longer distance.